Armaniac/pyexternalboxespmw2/src-bo/README.txt

   Note: aimbot target selection is a mix between closest enemy and closest to crosshair.
   Note: tubebot allows indirect bell-curved rather than direct curve with CAPSLOCK key
 - Includes a pattern scanner, automatic offset updates when game updates
+- Works for any Python version : 2.5, 2.6, 2.7 -- from ActivePython or python.org

-Improvements over 1.0
+Improvements over 1.5
 ===========================
-- automatic aimbot adjustment to mouse sensitivity
-- Hack FPS viewer -- this the overlay FPS not the game's
-- works for any Python version : 2.5, 2.6, 2.7 -- from ActivePython or python.org
-- correct crouch/prone detection
+- snaplines now really work
-- Helis + Sentry BOX ESP -- no friend/enemy detection yet
+- RCXD ESP including radar and friend/enemy detection
-- Map background on radars
-- Visual Mouse: shows how the aimbot pushes your mouse and in which direction (disable with NUMPAD '-')

-Candidate features for further versions:
-- knife/tomahawk bot
+- tomahawk bot
-- more customized sprites for explosives
-- helis on map
+- extended autostab radius while running (shift key pressed)
-- enemy/friend detector on explosives/rcxd/dogs...
+- more sprited on ESP

 Original credits for External BoxESP for MW2: